Ben Iden Payne

-Ben Iden Payne (September 5, 1881 – April 6, 1976), also known as B. Iden Payne, was an English actor, director and teacher.
-Active in professional theater for seventy years, he helped the first modern Repertory Theatre in the United Kingdom, was an early and effective advocate for Elizabethan staging of Shakespeare plays, and served as an inspiration for Shakespeare Companies and University theater programs throughout North America and the British Isles.
-His name lives on as the name of a theater at the University of Texas as well as annual theater awards presented in Austin, Texas.
+Ben Iden Payne (5 September 1881 – 6 April 1976), also known as B. Iden Payne, was an English actor, director and teacher.
+Active in professional theatre for seventy years, he helped the first modern repertory theatre in the United Kingdom, was an early and effective advocate for Elizabethan staging of Shakespeare plays, and served as an inspiration for Shakespeare Companies and university theatre programmes throughout North America and the British Isles.
+A theatre at the University of Texas is named after him, as well as annual theatre awards presented in Austin, Texas.

 Early life

-Born September 5, 1881, in Newcastle-on-Tyne, he was raised and educated in Manchester.
+Born on 5 September 1881, in Newcastle upon Tyne, he was raised and educated in Manchester.
 He was the youngest of four children.
 His father, a Unitarian minister, died at age 52, when Payne was eleven years old.
 As a young child, the first Shakespeare play he saw was a touring production of Twelfth Night.
-Too young to understand much of the play, he described himself as being "enchanted" by the actress who played Viola.
-During his second year at the Manchester Grammar School he appeared in his first Shakespearean role, as Bassanio in The Merchant of Venice.
-Soon thereafter, he saw a production of the same play performed in Manchester by the touring company of Henry Irving, one of the great nineteenth-century Shakespearean impresarios.
-Mr. Irving played Shylock and Ellen Terry performed as Portia.
+During his second year at the Manchester Grammar School he appeared in his first Shakespearean role, Bassanio in The Merchant of Venice.

-Modified Elizabethan Staging theory
+Modified Elizabethan staging theory

-Payne’s most recognized achievement is his method of staging Elizabethan drama, which he called “modified Elizabethan staging.”
-Inspired by the founder of the Elizabethan Stage Society, William Poel, Payne’s taste for Elizabethan staging was meant to draw on actual Elizabethan period stages.
-The basic premise of this method was that an audience member should feel that “he [or she] was sharing in the action—not looking at something outside himself”.
-This could be achieved by creating a more intimate space, where the audience was not separated from the actors by “the proscenium arch, footlights, or orchestra pits”.
-Additionally, audience members were, according to this method, better able to focus in on the actors and the play itself when they were not distracted by “falling curtains, blackouts, planned pauses for resetting scenery…or any other forced interruption” of the action of the play.
-This method became instrumental in how Payne staged Shakespeare and he utilized it throughout his career.
+Payne called his method "modified Elizabethan staging".
+It was inspired by the founder of the Elizabethan Stage Society, William Poel, and developed during Payne's time in Pittsburgh.
+He drew on actual stages from the Elizabethan period.
+An audience member, said Payne, should feel that "he was sharing in the action—not looking at something outside himself".
+This could be achieved by creating a more intimate space, where the audience was not separated from the actors by "the proscenium arch, footlights, or orchestra pits".
+Additionally, audience members were, according to this method, better able to focus in on the actors and the play itself when they were not distracted by "falling curtains, blackouts, planned pauses for resetting scenery … or any other forced interruption" of the action of the play.